fsy412/Demo-Swap/tutorial.md

 ## Create Order
 Create an order to swap 1 DANT token on BSC testnet to Rinkeby.

-Make sure you have sufficient ETH on Rinkeby and BNB on BSC testnet,
+Make sure you have sufficient ETH on Rinkeby and BNB on BSC testnet.
   - Create order

   ![](./docs/create_order.jpg)